debamitra/cs50-ai-journal/Math_Prerequisites/Learning_Journal/March-9-reflections on my math journey so far.md

-### Why am I doing math?
+### Why Math?

-Whats my main motivation for starting math from scratch(math foundations)?

-Learning math is a very personal goal for me with no immediate outcomes and is not linked to immediate career growth in any way.
-So what drives me to prioritize math, even on days when I dont get much else done?
-The answer is simple - **mental health**.
+What drives me to start from scratch with math foundations, even when there’s no immediate career benefit?
+Mental health.

-Intellectual learning is a key part of what keeps me grounded and emotionally fulfilled.
-It engages my mind in a way that doesn’t allow unhealthy fixations, procrastination, and boredom to take over and wreak havoc.
-Since my mental well-being has been my top priority for a while now, math has naturally become a top priority too.
+Learning has always been an anchor for me.
+It keeps my mind engaged, preventing boredom, procrastination, and unhealthy fixations from creeping in.
+Since mental well-being has been my top priority, math has naturally also taken priority.

-### How I have stayed consistent (and also found some joy in it)
+### How I have stayed consistent (even when I am not)

-Short answer - while I haven't been very consistent in practicing math daily, I keep picking it back up again even if its only for a few minutes to solve a couple of sums or revise a few concepts.
+While I haven't been very consistent in practicing math daily, I keep picking it back up again even if its only for a few minutes to solve a couple of problems or revise a few concepts.

 One thing that helps is journaling my learnings on GitHub.
 It allows me to review concepts quickly - I can just open the repo on my phone and give it a quick read whenever I feel like it.